kushank-coder/Generative-AI---Coursera/README.md

 1) Key are always the source jisme se info nikalni hai
 2) It is a kind of information retrieval system
 3) Context vector along with target encoding jaegi Neural network mein

+### Note: There are 2 inputs and 2 outputs in each decoder step.
+That one hidden state, one output of previous decoder are the input and one hidden state and the output of the current decoder.
+The hidden state produced by previous decoder actuallys is utilized to calculate attention weights that would be applied on encoder hidden states.
+Attention is computed at each decoder state.
+This is very important